North American Phonograph Company: United injunction and receivership

-In November 1893, the Edison United Phonograph Company, who held exclusive rights to market the phonograph in England, were granted an injunction against North American for allowing the local companies to sell the machines in England, in violation of their exclusive rights.
+In November 1893, the Edison United Phonograph Company, who held exclusive rights to market the Phonograph in England, were granted an injunction against North American for allowing the local companies to sell the machines in England, in violation of their exclusive rights.

 Edison stepped down as president of North American in January 1894.
-In April, Jesse Lippincott, the founder of North American died.
-This allowed American Graphophone, who had licensed their manufacturing rights to Lippincott personally, to sell graphophones directly to the public.
+In April, North American's founder Jesse Lippincott died.
+This allowed American Graphophone, who had licensed their manufacturing rights to Lippincott personally, to sell Graphophones directly to the public.
 The Edison Phonograph Works demanded payment on North American's outstanding debts in June.
 In August, North American, unable to pay their debts to Edison or their bondholders, was forced into receivership.
-In October, American Graphophone issued a statement to the industry saying Edison's phonographs, which had incorporated American's patents while both parties were licensed by North American, infringed on their rights and could not be legally sold.
+In October, American Graphophone issued a statement to the industry saying Edison's Phonographs, which had incorporated American's patents while both parties were licensed by North American, infringed on their rights and could not be legally sold.

-Throughout 1895, Edison tried to buy North American's assets in order to recover his phonograph patents and resume manufacture and sale.
+Throughout 1895, Edison tried to buy North American's assets to recover his Phonograph patents and resume manufacture and sale.
 Other creditors of North American blocked the purchase, worried that Edison would not have to pay their debts if the sale proceeded.
-In the same year, American Graphophone acquired the Columbia Phonograph Company, one of the strongest local subsidiaries of North American.
-They debuted the spring-motor powered 'Type N' phonograph, which gracefully resolved one of the most fundamental problems of previous phonographs.
+In the same year, American Graphophone acquired the Columbia Phonograph Company, one of the strongest regional sub-companies of North American.
+They debuted the spring-motor powered 'Type N' Graphophone, which gracefully resolved one of the most fundamental problems of previous Graphophones.